 The timing diagrams in Figure 38 and Figure 39 are for Interface Modes 4 and 5.
 Interface Mode 4 has a noncontinuous SCLK output and Interface Mode 5 has a continuous SCLK output (SCLK is switched off internally during calibration for both Modes 4 and 5).
-These modes of operation are especially different from all the other modes because the SCLK and \overline{SYNC} are outputs.
-The \overline{SYNC} is generated by the part as is the SCLK.
-The master clock at the CLKIN pin is routed directly to the SCLK pin for Interface Mode 5 (continuous SCLK) and the CLKIN signal is gated with the \overline{SYNC} to give the SCLK (noncontinuous) for Interface Mode 4.
+These modes of operation are especially different to all the other modes since the SCLK and $\overline{\text{SYNC}}$ are outputs.
+The $\overline{\text{SYNC}}$ is generated by the part as is the SCLK.
+The master clock at the CLKIN pin is routed directly to the SCLK pin for Interface Mode 5 (Continuous SCLK) and the CLKIN signal is gated with the $\overline{\text{SYNC}}$ to give the SCLK (noncontinuous) for Interface Mode 4.

-The most important point about these two modes of operation is that the result of the current conversion is clocked out during the same conversion and a write to the part during this conversion is for the next conversion.
+The most important point about these two modes of operation mode is that the result of the current conversion is clocked out during the same conversion and a write to the part during this conversion is for the next conversion.
 The arrangement is shown in Figure 37.
 Figure 38 and Figure 39 show more detailed timing for the arrangement of Figure 37.